clsavino/liri-node-app/README.md

 # Liri-Node-App

 This node.js app receives input from the command line and fetches data from the specified API.

-Node packages are used for Twitter, Spotify, and OMDB.
+Node packages used:
+- Node.js Twitter API Wrapper
+- Node.js Spotify API Wrapper
+- Node.js Request to get data from OMDB

 All command line inputs and data logged to the console are stored in a text file using fs.appendFile.